hmf/javaFXClientMill/README.md

 $ ./mill -i --watch modernClients.ch03-PropertiesBindings.numericproperties.runMain org.modernclients.propertiesandbindings.NumericPropertiesExample
 ```

-The `ch04-javafx_controls` module contains a set of submodules that exemplify the use of the GUI controls thar
+The `ch04-javafx_controls` module contains a set of submodules that exemplify the use of the GUI controls that
 are available in JavaFX.
 The submodules and the exemplified elements are:
 * [`basic`](build.sc#518):
   * Standard buttons